FedericoDiRosa/shrinktofit/README.md

 This is very handy when dealing with long headings.
 People speaking nordic languages may know exactly what I am talking about.

-See this funnily long word in finnish: **Lentokonesuihkuturbiinimoottoriapumekaanikkoaliupseerioppilas** and try to keep that from breaking your layout.
+See this funnily long word in Finnish: **Lentokonesuihkuturbiinimoottoriapumekaanikkoaliupseerioppilas** and try to keep that from breaking your layout.

 ## Basic Usage
 ```javascript